 MAE126B Spring quarters: Senior (capstone) design course for Environmental Engineers

-MAE126A Spring quarters: Laboratory Experiment Course for Environmental Engineers
+MAE126A Winter quarters: Laboratory Experiment Course for Environmental Engineers

-MAE255 Spring quarters: Boundary Layer and Renewable Energy Meteorology
+MAE255 Spring quarters, biannually: Boundary Layer and Renewable Energy Meteorology

 Outreach / Events

-K12 Environmental Education with Solar Energy lesson plans through the UCSD Teams in Intership Service (TIES) program
+K12 Environmental Education with Solar Energy lesson plans through the UCSD Global Teams in Engineering Service (TIES) program

 Kleissl Solar Resource Assessment and Forecasting Lab